 Grossglockner High Alpine Road provides unbelievable alpine landscapes, jaw-dropping nature and also intrigues tourists with its rich history and culture.
 It was found that people were crossing the Alps in this place long ago before Christ.
-"Kaiser-Franz-Josefs-Höhe" is named after Emperor Franz Josef.
-He hiked to point himself in far 1856.
+"Kaiser-Franz-Josefs-Höhe" is named in honor of Emperor Franz Josef.
+He, himself hiked to this point back in 1856.

 The road connects Bruck in the Salzburg region with Heiligenblut in Carinthia region across the Alps.
 It leads the visitors to the Hohe Tauern National Park and the Grossglockner (3,798 m)—the highest mountain in Austria.
 Travelers can enjoy the driving experience alongside with breathtaking nature over 48 km of the alpine road.